 Is a Stronger Axle Superior?

-If you look at the top mud machines and high-horsepower racer Rangers, the majority run stronger and larger axles -- most of which sourced from one of the two industry leading firms: Turner and Gorilla.
+If you look at the top mud machines and high-horsepower racer Rangers, the majority run stronger and larger aftermarket Polaris Ranger axles -- most of which sourced from one of the two industry-leading firms: Turner and Gorilla.
 Both Turner Axles and Gorilla Axles are significantly larger than stock Polaris Ranger Axles.
 The cage, shaft sizes, and even the CV joints are noticeably more burly.
-Yet because of their size, they are less flexible, an issue that we’ll discuss later when we touch on energy absorption
+Yet because of their size, larger aftermarket Polaris Ranger axles are less flexible, an issue that we’ll discuss later when we touch on energy absorption.

-Many argue that it saves money and hassle, in the long run, to buy one Gorilla axle instead of buying several cheaper axles.
-If you take a step back, however, and use a holistic approach to view the UTV system in its entirety, you’ll see that the effects of a strong axle extend far beyond the axles themselves, affecting many other components of the Polaris Ranger either directly or indirectly.
+Many argue that they save money and reduce hassle in the long run by buying one Gorilla axle instead of several cheaper and inferior Polaris Ranger axles.
+If you take a step back, however, and use a holistic approach to view the UTV system in its entirety, you’ll see that the effects of a strong axle extend far beyond the axles themselves.
+As a key drive line component, the axles on your Polaris Ranger Mid-Size, Full-Size, General or Crew affect many other parts of the vehicle either directly or indirectly.

 The best systems will effectively absorb energy when traversing rough and rugged terrain.
-However, many people don’t understand the fact that there is a huge difference between absorbing energy and transferring it down the driveline for the next component to deal with.
+However, many people don’t understand the fact that there is a huge difference between absorbing energy and transferring it down the driveline for the next component along the chain to deal with.

-Due to their rigidness, strength, and inflexibility, bulky axles essentially protect themselves and themselves alone.
-They don’t work in tandem with the other driveline components, leading to broken ball joints, differentials, and transmissions -- mechanical parts that are much more costly and time-consuming to repair and replace.
+Due to their rigidness, strength, and inflexibility, bulky Polaris Ranger axles essentially protect themselves and themselves alone.
+They don’t work in tandem with the other Polaris Ranger driveline components, leading to broken ball joints, differentials, and transmissions -- mechanical parts that are much more costly and time-consuming to repair and replace.

-So if your goal is to have the strongest and beefiest axles imaginable, a set of Gorilla Axles or Turner Axles -- which aren’t cheap -- are your best bet.
-But if you don’t want your axles to be the strongest link in your UTV part-chain, a cheaper, weaker, axle break on the shaft before transferring large forces onto other drive-train components.
+So if your goal is to have the strongest and beefiest axles imaginable, a set of Gorilla Axles, SuperATV Axles, or 8 Ball Axles -- which aren’t cheap -- are your best bet.
+But if you don’t want your axles to be the strongest link in your UTV drive chain, a cheaper and weaker axle will break on the shaft before transferring large forces onto other drive-train components.

-So we’ve come to the conclusion that it may be in your best interests to go with a cheaper axel.
-Better yet, a cheaper axle with an extended, long-term, warranty.
-In this way, even if you do end up breaking your new axle within the warranty period, you’ll get a brand new replacement free of charge.
+So we’ve come to the conclusion that it may be in your best interests to go with a cheaper axel replacement for your Polaris Ranger.
+And what's even better than that?
+Well, a cheaper axle with an extended, long-term, warranty!
+With solid axle warrantees, even if you do break a new axle, so long as you're within the axle's warranty period, you’ll get a brand new replacement axle free of charge.

-A lot of manufacturers -- like the companies that produce Rhino Axles and SuperATV Axles -- will honor their warranties no-questions-asked.
-So regardless of whether it breaks while you’re racing your buddy blindfolded or after you hit a fence post while chugging a Papst Bue Ribbon, they’ll ship you a new axle to replace your broken one -- provided that it’s still under warranty of course.
+A lot of manufacturers -- like the companies that produce Rhino Axles and SuperATV Axles -- will honor their warranties no questions asked.
+So regardless of whether you broke an axle while racing your buddy blindfolded, or if you hit a fence post while chugging a Pabst Blue Ribbon, many of the companies we work with will ship you a new axle to replace your broken one -- provided that it’s still under warranty of course.

-If you know your machine, terrain, and riding style, you’ll have a better understanding of your axle needs.
-While a $400 axle is in fact very well made and overengineered, you should ask yourself, is it even worth it?
-Sure your axle would never break, but at what costs.
+The better you know your machine, your riding style, and the terrain over which you ride, the stronger your understanding will be on your personal Polaris Ranger axle needs.
+While a $400 axle is in fact very well made and over-engineered, you should ask yourself, is it worth it for me?
+Sure your Polaris Ranger axles will never break, but at what cost?

-Maybe, a cheaper axle from a company that offers a better warranty/exchange policy and more accommodating customer services would be more beneficial.
-Because, at the end of the day, the less time you spend arguing with stickler customer service representatives, the more time you’ll have to rip your Polaris Ranger.
+Maybe, a cheaper axle from a company that offers a better warranty, exchange policy, and a more accommodating customer service experience would be more beneficial.
+Because, at the end of the day, the less time you spend arguing with stickler customer service representatives, the more time you’ll have to rip your Polaris Ranger!